 Alibaba helps rule-setting for global CBEC via its eWTP (Electronic World Trade Platform) initiative (2016), promoting public-private dialogue.

-Global demand for overseas warehouses, however, has waned since the second half of 2022 due to falling consumer spending and the return to normal shipping fees.
+Global demand for overseas warehouses, however, has waned since the second half of 2022 due to falling consumer spending and shipping fees.
+According to Wang Xin 王馨 Shenzhen Cross-Border E-Commerce Association (see profile), this has left a large number of overseas warehouses idle, with high empty rates in 2023.

 risks affecting two-way CBEC sellers